m4tuna/recursive-cleanup/README.md

 A flexible cleanup script to delete specific files or folders recursively based on given criteria. 🗑️

+**Note**: Always ensure to backup important data and test the script in a safe environment before using it on critical folders.
+This script does not send items to the Trash, rather it deletes them permanently.

 ## Requirements:

 - **Operating System**: macOS or a Unix-like system.